awsdocs/aws-cli-user-guide/doc_source/install-windows.md

 ...
 ```

-The paths that show up depend on which method you used to install the AWS CLI\.
+The paths that show up depend on your platform and which method you used to install the AWS CLI\.

 Typical paths include:
 + **Python 3 and `pip3`** – `C:\Program Files\Python37\Scripts\`